Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 The present manual provides a pure

-prediction method for infinite dilution activity coefficients of binary systems,
+prediction method for infinite dilution activity coefficients of binary

-is presented.
+activity coefficients is presented.

-and Calculation Manual for Chapter 3
+Chapter 3

-Relationships between temperature
+Relationships

-and the infinite dilution activity coefficients
+between temperature and the infinite dilution activity coefficients

-The infinite dilution activity coefficient of component i in a binary
+The infinite dilution activity coefficient of

-system is related with the critical ratio, X, as follows (S. Kato,
+component i in a binary system is related with the critical ratio, X,

 lnÁi